tabers77/carlos-cv/README.md

 Developed a patentable AI solution, currently in the process of being filed in the US.
 Project Stages:

-1. Analytics/Engineering Stage:
+A) Analytics/Engineering Stage:

 - Managed and processed extensive cloud-stored data.
 - Designed a preprocessing pipeline for product inventory.
 - Improved product categorization using a logic-based approach and TF-IDF-based classifier.
 - Created a cabinet lifetime value model for performance assessment.

-2. Artificial Intelligence Stage:
+B) Artificial Intelligence Stage:

 - Enhanced cabinet intelligence through forecasting using LSTM models and ensemble methods.
 - Developed deep neural network-based models for propensity score.